AFLgains/updateAFLData/README.md

 ```

 ## Basic use:
-As a basic use, you can scrape all of the data from any year by specifying the `yearBack` variable.
+As a basic use, you can scrape all of the data from any year to now by specifying the `yearBack` variable.

-For example, to scrape all data form year 2000 to now would be:
+For example, to scrape all data fromm the year 2000 to now would be:
 ```
 PlayerTable<-updateAFLData(yearBack = 2000)
 ```